9track/FlashFloppy-wiki/Project-History.md

 **April 2015**: HxC project releases a
 [commercial firmware for Gotek][hxc_readme].

-**May 2015**: I capitulated and imported the FatFS library for filesystem handling, which is distributed under a generous MIT license.
-I had it glued to the SD block layer, and was starting to implement the floppy-interface logic itself.
+**May 2015**: I import the FatFS library for filesystem handling, which is distributed under a generous MIT license.
+I glue it to the SD block layer, and start to implement the floppy-interface logic itself.

 **August 2015**: The floppy interface supports reading ADF, HFE and Supercard Pro image files.